nicm42/100-days-of-code-v2/log 2.md

 **Day 33: 23rd December 2020**
 It was definitely worth watching Kevin's more recent video on lazy loading because you can do it without using IntersectionObserver.
 When he showed it I realised I had seen it before, but at the time I hadn't really realised what lazy loading was.
 I also spent a whole lot of time on today's JavaScriptmas because it involved some CSS and you can endlessly make changes if you're not careful.

+**Day 34: 24th December 2020**
+I started setting up Infinite Kittens.
+I thought I understand APIs now, I'll just set up the API quickly.
+And no, that keeps giving me CORS problems, even though they say in the forum that it shouldn't happen.
+And I set this up with Parcel, which gave me Regenerator Runtime problems and gitignore problems.
+All of which are something to fix tomorrow, when I have more time to find fixes to all of them.